Traces of Social Competence in Large Language Models: Case study: Traces of social intelligence in OLMo 2

-Returning to the question of how OLMo 2's ToM ability evolves, we observe that strict False and True Belief reasoning diverge during pre-training, leading to the earlier-observed interaction between knowledge states and cues, driven by OLMo 2's ToM ability not being robust to adversarial cases involving explicit True Belief.
+Returning to the question of how OLMo 2's ToM ability evolves, we observe that strict False and True Belief reasoning diverge during pre-training.
+As such, pre-training leads to the earlier-observed interaction between knowledge states and cues, driven by OLMo 2's ToM ability, which is not robust to adversarial cases involving explicit True Belief or implicit False Belief.
+While OLMo 2 does not encounter the exact test scenarios during pre-training, our scenarios follow a format very similar to the canonical Sally-Anne format \cite{BARONCOHEN198537}.
+As argued in \autoref{sec:propositional}, explicating propositional attitude verbs also drives model responses.
+The combination of both implies that OLMo 2 may acquire stereotypical response patterns tied to mental-state vocabulary that can outweigh other scenario semantics.
+Pre-training language models on carefully curated datasets, excluding canonical FBT formats, would be required to further crystallise this hypothesis.